 When you click the Help link in Serena Release Control, the Serena Release Manager online Help appears.
-You can search, use the index, and view the glossary for information on installing, configuring, and using the product.
-From the Help you can also access the full set of documentation PDFs for the Serena Release Manager suite.

-You can view and download Serena Release Manager readme files and PDFs from the Related Documentation page.
-Documentation for all supported releases for all of the Orchestrated ALM suites is available from the All Orchestrated ALM Documentation page.
+You can navigate the contents, search, and view the glossary for information on installing, configuring, and using the product.
+You can view and download Serena Release Manager readme files and PDFs for all supported releases from the Demos and All Doc page.